clj-grenada/grenada-spec/NewModel.md

  - A Thing has Bars that *contain data* about the concrete thing.
  - A Thing has Aspects that *define its semantics*.
  - A Thing has Coordinates that tell where we can find the concrete thing.
+ - The parent Thing P of a Thing C is the Thing with C's coordinates except the last.
+Please extrapolate this to other notions of relatedness like "child", "ancestor" etc.

 ### More on Bars